rkirov/blog/content/posts/incremental_computation.md

 effectively re-compute `d(x, y)` when some of the inputs have changed from `1` and `2` to something else.

-Say the new computation we would like to know is `d(1, 3)`.
+Say the new computation I would like to know is `d(1, 3)`.
 The new inputs do not fully match the old ones, so a simple caching will not work as writen.

-However, instead of giving up on caching, we can break down the computation down to the basic operations: addition, multiplication and square root.
+However, instead of giving up on caching, I can break down the computation down to the basic operations: addition, multiplication and square root.

 There are four core operations performed - two multiplications, one addition